AdobeDocs/marketo-learn.en/help/dynamic-chat/dynamic-chat-overview.md

     *Learn how to use Dynamic Chat GenAI features.*
 * Analytics
   * **[Engagement report](engagement-report.md)**
-    *See the trends of how your web visitors engaging with your dialogue*
+    *See the trends of how your web visitors engaging with your dialogue.*